Ascot Challenge Cup Preview, Tips, Runners & Trends

 • Footstepsinthesand (0 Wins from 6 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Candidato Roy in 2007, winning for William Haggas at odds of 50/1 under the guidance of Johnny Murtagh.
-Looking at the runners at the head of the market over the last 20 renewals, there have been 6 winning favourites in the race.
-Ahead of the 2025 Ascot Challenge Cup, why not head over to the best racing tipster page to see what the tipsters are backing today?
+Looking at the runners at the head of the market over the last 20 renewals, there have been 7 winning favourites in the race.
+Remember to use the best racing tipsters along with the information on this page to find a bet on the 2026 Ascot Challenge Cup.

 Route to the Ascot Challenge Cup